Participating Universities Pune Fair Oct 2019

 Bournemouth University (BU) is one of the UK’s leading modern universities; we create forward- thinking graduates with the skills and flexibility to succeed throughout their career.
 Our courses are designed with direct input from employers, and we recognise the importance of work experience as part of your degree.

 The BU community includes around 16,000 students; with approximately 2,600 international students from over 120 countries.
 Our four faculties offer degrees in creative, professional, technological, scientific and humanities specialisms.
-We are ranked in the top 150 young universities in the world according to the THE Young University Rankings, and rose 18 places in The Guardian University Guide 2017.
+We are ranked in the top 150 young universities in the world according to the THE Young University Rankings.

 There are many reasons why so many international students choose BU.
 Studying at Bournemouth University will give you the opportunity to progress into some of the most exciting careers, such as Computer Animation & Visual Effects, Media Production & Communication, Forensic & Archaeology, Sports & Events Management, History, International Business and Management, Politics & Social Studies, and much more.